It can mean worrying about leaks when you cough, sneeze, laugh, exercise, or - for a quarter of women with incontinence – even when you have sex.

 Wet Wet Wet sang about a “Sweet Little Mystery”.
 But urinary incontinence (UI) is neither sweet nor mysterious, rather a distressing experience affecting as many as 30 to 50 per cent of women at the onset of menopause.

-Caused by weak pelvic floor muscles stress incontinence – leaking urine when you laugh, cough or sneeze - is more common in perimenopause.
-Other types of incontinence include urge, when an overactive bladder means urine leeks as you feel a sudden intense need for the loo, and overflow incontinence when you can’t fully empty your bladder so it fills up again and overflows.
-Some women have both stress and urge incontinence.
+Caused by weak pelvic floor muscles, stress incontinence – leaking urine when you laugh, cough or sneeze - is more common in perimenopause.
+Other types of incontinence include: urge, when an overactive bladder means urine leaks as you feel a sudden intense need for the loo and overflow incontinence, when you can’t fully empty your bladder so it fills up again and overflows.
+Some women experience both stress and urge incontinence.

 And the good news is….

-In 85% of cases, weakness can be improved by exercise, you’ve nothing to lose by trying out our simple self-help solutions but plenty to gain!
+In 85% of cases, weakness can be improved by appropriate pelvic floor exercises.
+You’ve nothing to lose by trying out our simple self-help solutions and plenty to gain!

-The best ways that may help control menopause incontinence
+The best ways to help control menopause incontinence

-Changes to your diet, doing pelvic floor exercises and maintaining a good level of fitness, could help you to improve bladder issues.
+Making changes to your diet, doing the correct pelvic floor exercises daily, and maintaining a good level of fitness, could help you to improve bladder issues.
 Otherwise, medical options are available.